inertiajs/inertia-phoenix/README.md

 ## Lazy data evaluation

 If you have expensive data for your props that may not always be required (that is, if you plan to use [partial reloads](https://inertiajs.com/partial-reloads)), you can wrap your expensive computation in a function and pass the function reference when setting your Inertia props.
-You may use either anonymous function (or named function reference), or the `inertia_lazy/1` function.
+You may use either anonymous function (or named function reference), or the `Inertia.Controller.inertia_lazy/1` function.

 > [!NOTE]
-> Lazy props will _only_ be included the when explicitly requested in a partial
+> `inertia_lazy` props will _only_ be included the when explicitly requested in a partial
 > reload.
 If you want to include the prop on first visit, you'll want to use a
 > bare anonymous function or named function reference instead.
 See below for
 > examples of how prop assignment behaves.